metrorailings/OwlBlog/content/posts/week-3-insights-1.md

 Rewatching the game...noticing Los Angeles took their time to incorporate the hurry-up offense, but when they did...it consisted of quick lateral throws, throws to out-breaking routes, and heavy personnel rushing.
 It worked.

-The Buccaneers offense adjusted in the second half by targeting the soft flat some more with crossing routes and screens.
+The Buccaneers offense seem to have adjusted a bit in the second half by targeting the soft flat some more with crossing routes and screens.

+The Rams offensive line is impressing me in the second half by holding up against the Buccaneers defensive line in pass protection.
+It's clear Tampa Bay's no longer taking as many chances as before with the blitz, but Stafford is clearly being given more than enough time to find his targets.
+Perhaps Jason Pierre-Paul would have made more of a difference had he been present in the game, but Tampa's defensive line hasn't held up their end of the bargain, especially now that Bowles has retreated back on the blitz a bit.

 ***